danielavazquez/custom-video-player/README.md

 ## Description

-A web app which uses a search input and Giphy's API to display gifs on a page.
+A web app which has a custom video player and it's own stylized play/stop buttons.

 ## Installation